Fear of Work – Ergophobia

-The Fear of Work is Technically Known as Ergophobia and since the Global Coronavirus pandemic may also be representative of a fear of ‘going’ to work due to the associated risks and close working proximities.
+The fear of Work is also known as Ergophobia and since the Global Coronavirus pandemic may also be representative of a fear of ‘going’ to work due to the associated risks and close working proximities.

-Meaningful work is an imporant component of wellness in general so if you are suffering from ergophobia then it well worth addressing this problem.
+Meaningful work is an important component of wellness in general so if you are suffering from ergophobia then it well worth addressing this problem.

 It is also important to consider if your fear of work has anything to do with the behaviours of others at work, particularly issues to do with bullying or sexual harassment.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Work.

 The important thing to be aware of is that we only need to perceive (believe) that something is a threat in order to trigger the fear reaction and just as importantly, what one person perceives to be a threat may not be regarded as threatening to somebody else.

 In other words, the fear of Work is a highly individual experience based on the subjective belief that Work represents a threat to that individual.

 Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Work as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.

 We are fully aware of the subjective nature of individual fears and will treat you and your Fear of Work seriously when you consult us for help.

 The symptoms associated with the fear of Work have much in common with other fears and phobias and may include: